COVID: Review the latest FCDO Travel Advice before travelling to or from Saint Lucia

 Visitors who enjoy exploring the island's unique culture and waters can follow the path of the Raton Pirates, who last decade have been featured in movies such as Dead Man Walking, Black Rain and Invictus.
 Visitors can also view the endangered turtle, the manatee or the flamingo.
 A good Saint Lucia travel guide should provide recommendations about where to eat, explore and kayak, including information about St. Lucia's historic artifacts and its unique culture.
 In addition, a good Caribbean travel guide should include information on how to get to and around the island, what to see and where to stay.
 By combining knowledge about the island with recommendations and user-generated reviews, an experienced Caribbean explorer can find the best way to maximize his or her time in the region.

-Up to date information for vaccinations before you travel to Saint Lucia are available from the NHS website
+Up to date information for vaccinations before you travel to Saint Lucia are available from the NHS Fit for Travel website.

 For up to date information around safety and security in Saint Lucia read the Foreign & Commonwealth Office latest information for Saint Lucia.